Operator moment dilations as block operators: Introduction

 where $u$ is a unit vector in ${\mathcal K}$ and $\mu $ is the spectral measure of $B$ coming from the vector state $\langle u, (\cdot )u\rangle.$ In other words, this is the classical moment problem of seeking a measure with specified moments.

-The general operator moment problem is less well-known, but if we start searching we find considerable literature scattered here and there.
+The general operator moment problem is less well known, but if we start searching, we find considerable literature scattered here and there.
 This problem was already thought of by Sz.-Nagy (\cite{Nagy 1952}).
 Some further references can be found in \cite{Bisgard 1994, Luminita 95, Vasilescu 09}).
-Also, we refer an excellent book of V. I. Paulsen \cite{Paulsen 2002}, where the author discusses the dilation problem for operator valued sequences, mostly through various exercises.
+Also, we refer to the excellent book of V. I. Paulsen \cite{Paulsen 2002}, where the author discusses the (isometric/ unitary, positive) dilation problem for operator-valued sequences.

-One of the main purpose of this article is to present some of the basic results in the field in a unified way.
-Some of the early literature mentioned above were inspired by classical moment problems and typically use similar methods.
+The initial objective of this article is to present a cohesive summary of fundamental findings related to the operator moment problem.
+We hope that this helps us to provide some historical context to the results presented here.
+This is not intended to be a survey.
 Here in we mostly use modern techniques coming from the theory of completely positive maps or we use the method of positive kernels to show the existence of the dilation.
-Another aspect we emphasize is the existence of dilations as block operator matrices, the kind got by Sch\"{a}ffer for Sz.-Nagy dilation.
+The main aspect that we emphasize is the existence of dilations as block operator matrices, which can be obtained using the Sch\"{a}ffer type construction for such matrices.
 This seems to be a fairly general phenomenon.
-This is very useful as it helps us to visualize the dilation.
+This is very useful because it helps us visualize the dilation.
 For the powers of a contraction, the Sch\"{a}ffer construction gives the dilation as a $2\times 2$ block operator perturbation of the bilateral shift.
-In the last Section we have $4\times 4$ block operator perturbations of the bilateral shift appearing as dilation operators.
+In the last Section, we obtain $4\times 4$ block operator perturbations of the bilateral shift appearing as dilation operators.